 Bacterial leaf scorch is sometimes abbreviated as BLS and can also be referred to as marginal leaf burn.
-This issue affects plants and trees across the country, including in Austin and Houston.
+This issue affects plants and trees across the country, including in Austin.
 It is essentially when leaf tissue dies around the edges and can have several different causes.

 Because there are several potential reasons that leaf scorch can occur, an arborist will have to tell you the exact reason.
 It can happen when the soil doesn’t have enough moisture or if the leaves lose water too quickly and can’t replace it adequately.
 It is also possible that the roots of the tree were killed by compaction, excavation, or plant pathogens, meaning the leaves can’t receive enough water.
 The lack of water that results in bacterial leaf scorch can also be caused by bacteria or fungi invading the tree and then plugging the xylem, the vessels responsible for carrying water.
 Essentially, leaf scorch happens when the leaves of a plant don’t get enough water, but the reason for this lack of water can vary.
 The last of these is bacterial leaf scorch since it is transmitted by bacteria.

 Among the various bacteria that can clog the xylem of a tree and lead to bacterial leaf scorch, Xylella fastidiosa is among the most common.
 This particular bacterium has been linked to leaf scorch an incredible range of plants, including sweetgum, red maple, sycamore, elm, oak, and mulberry trees.
 It can also cause a different issue, Pierce’s disease, on grapevines or other problems like ragweed stunt, almond leaf scorch, periwinkle wilt, plum leaf scald, phony peach disease, and alfalfa dwarf.